zryska/Edge-Data-Store-Docs/V1/Installation/InstallationOverview.md

 }
 ```

 If you get back an error, wait a few seconds and try it again.
-On a device with limited processor, memory, and slow storage, it may take some time before the Edge System is fully initialized and running for the first time.
+On a device with limited processor, memory, and slow storage, it may take some time before the Edge Data Store is fully initialized and running for the first time.